Casehero

 International Expatriation and Repatriation of Solvay Group

 With the recruitment of more local talent, along with technological advances, the primary drivers of IM have shifted to expand a consistent corporate culture and become a prerequisite in the development of senior leadership (Bonache & Brewster, 2001).
-By developing talent through IM, Solvay’s leadership will inevitably become more globally literate and rounded securing better business outcomes (Bartlett 2014).
+By developing talent through IM, Solvay’s leadership will inevitably become more globally literate and rounded, securing better business outcomes (Bartlett 2014).

 Historically, local teams have, at times, felt excluded from the transfer process, being assigned international members who may not be a good fit or have the required skills to contribute effectively.
-In more recent times, HRMs with business acumen, including Lorent, have been working to improve the transfer process by communicating with target units to ensure not just a good fit, but the desired fit.
+In more recent times, HRMs with business acumen, including Lorent, have been working to improve the transfer process by communicating with target units to ensure not just a good fit but the desired fit.

 With the recent centralization and focus on international experience in talent management, Solvay Group’s IMP is a key facilitator to a globally consistent culture and administrative support.
-As a result, the evolution of the IMP and the structured management of expats before, during and post assignment are of paramount importance.
+As a result, the evolution of the IMP and the structured management of expats before, during, and post-assignment are of paramount importance.

 Pre-Assignment

 Although difficult to quantify, it is a worthwhile investment to appropriately prepare expats in advance of a transfer.
-This is equally the responsibility of the company and employee, in a company culture geared towards consensus and informal networks, with inflexible or unclear paths to the assignment.
-Relationships have often dictated transfers, rather than deliberate, criteria driven scouting.
+This is equally the responsibility of the company and employee in a company culture geared towards consensus and informal networks with inflexible or unclear paths to the assignment.
+Relationships have often dictated transfers rather than deliberate, criteria-driven scouting.

-As a result, expats have, at times been informed of a move to, say, Korea, only to be told months later that they are moving to the US instead.
-This opacity limited the expats’ ability to build relationships with the local staff remotely, look for neighborhoods and schools, or to take basic culture/language courses.
+As a result, expats have, at times, been informed of a move to, say, Korea, only to be told months later that they are moving to the US instead.
+This opacity limited the expats’ ability to build relationships with the local staff remotely, look for neighborhoods and schools, or take basic culture/language courses.
 Further lack of clarity around remuneration structure adds stress to families where a partner’s lost income is a factor and restricts their ability to set key expectations from a salary and incentive package (Tarique, 2016).

 On-Assignment

-Solvay Group’s history has been highlighted with stories of TNCs on secondment in Brussels gaining a better understanding of how to work symbiotically with the head office to achieve corporate goals upon their return.
 However, on the other side of the same coin, many expats who found new homes in foreign lands felt a disconnect with their former peers and company leadership after a time abroad.
 This has been shown to create a greater level of anxiety in expats returning home than those about to enter a new adventure (Linhares, 2008).

 Post-Assignment

 As in most things in life, it’s the way you finish that counts.
 In IM, this is especially the case.
-As touched on earlier, the concept of return for investment has been floated in the context of optimizing international mobility, as part of a strategic pool approach (Schuler 1992).
+As touched on earlier, the concept of return for investment has been floated in the context of optimizing international mobility as part of a strategic pool approach (Schuler 1992).

-The majority of multinationals surveyed by KPMG declared they didn’t conduct cost-benefit assessments for IAs given the difficulty in quantifying incremental returns.
-Lorent takes seriously the need to be accountable to business decisions but acknowledges that the nature of human experience and relationships is quite intangible.
+The majority of multinationals surveyed by KPMG declared they didn’t conduct cost-benefit assessments for IAs, given the difficulty in quantifying incremental returns.
+Lorent takes seriously the need to be accountable for business decisions but acknowledges that the nature of human experience and relationships is quite intangible.
 Perhaps the bigger focus should be the necessary retention of current/former expats and the appropriate utilization of the skills developed on assignment.

 Practical Challenges of International Mobility